ignisf/image_compressor_pack/README.md

 The packaged utilities are pretty niche and I wouldn't use them on images from untrusted parties.
 Do so on your own responsibility.

+The .gem files I produce on trusted systems are signed with the certificate in the `certs` directory.
+There's an OpenPGP signature there, too.
+It can be used to tie the x509 certificate to my OpenPGP web of trust.
+See [this](http://guides.rubygems.org/security/) for more info on verifying gem signatures.

 ## License

 The gem is available as open source under the terms of the